citp/privacy-policy-historical/a/ac/act/activemusician.com.md

 One of our goals at ActiveMusician is to respect the privacy rights of anyone who visits or purchases products from the ActiveMusician site.
 Except as set forth within this privacy statement, we do not release personally identifiable information about our individual customers and visitors without their permission.
 The information you enter on our site is held in confidence between you and us and ActiveMusician does not sell, trade, or rent your personal information to others.
 We do collect information from our customers and visitors, which is used to process orders and to improve the ActiveMusician shopping experience.
 The following is a statement of the use of the information that we collect, and if or how any of it is disseminated.

-If you feel that ActiveMusician has violated this Statement on Privacy in any way, please contact us at [orders@activemusician.com](mailto:orders@activemusician.com?subject=Privacy), so that we may address this issue.
+If you feel that ActiveMusician has violated this Statement on Privacy in any way, please [contact us by e-mail](https://www.activemusician.com/help/contact.asp?p=39), so that we may address this issue.
 Please note that the information provided in this Statement relates only to ActiveMusician's policies and practices.
 ActiveMusician is not responsible for the content or the privacy policies of Web sites to which it may link.
 Return to the Top

 **2\.
 What Information Do We Compile?**